GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/10I_SynthClasses.md

 Cool, except this makes writing a Lox native function a tad bit unintuitive, *and* I sometimes call native functions in the program itself.
 What then?

-I already have a special sentinel value from back when we extended the hash table to take `Value` keys: `<empty>`.
+I already have a special synth value from back when we extended the hash table to take `Value` keys: `<empty>`.
 This value is unobtainable in Lox, and in fact allowing access to it would be a *bad idea* and would break hash table implementation.
 There is *no* situation where a successful native function call returns empty.
 The perfect failure flag.

 At first, I wanted to designate `Exception` as the failure object, but there *are* situations where a user might want to create their own Exception instances with try-throw-catch control flow.
 We can still have native functions return Exceptions for failure: just stash it into the stack!